"World Cinema: Israel"

 In this poignantly personal film, Schorr portrays his growing up, his living through the War of Attrition with Egypt (1969-1970), army life, his service as a war correspondent, the horrors of the Yom Kippur War of 1973, his gradual falling in love with the field of cinema and his profession as a teacher and filmmaker.
 The descriptions of the hardships of producing a full-length feature film as a young artist were eye-opening.
 Moreover, the footage that he found and used in the film was stupendous, including footage from Late Summer Blues itself.
 This famous film was well-known in Israel for its satirical criticism of the War of Attrition with Egypt.
 The screenplay raised many critical questions about the goals and futility of war, which are particularly relevant for our current situation in Israel today, when we are fighting two wars of attrition.

-In 1989, Schorr is chosen by Teddy Kollek, the popular mayor of Jerusalem, to head a new film school which was being established at that time.
+In 1989, Schorr was chosen by Teddy Kollek, the popular mayor of Jerusalem, to head a new film school which was being established at that time.
 Schorr had to contend with the obstacle of drawing secular film students away from Tel Aviv and bringing them to Jerusalem.

 The film reveals the tensions in Israeli society between the religious and secular, between the film world of Tel Aviv and the dreams of Teddy Kollek for Jerusalem, between the holiness of Safed and the hedonism of Tel Aviv.